Sacher-Torte, Mozart balls, snow globes, and wafers are just a few fan-favorite Viennese souvenirs.

 If you’d like to visit the Harrods of Vienna, then head over to Julius Meinl’s – a posh Austrian gourmet food store.
 Here, you’ll want to stock up on fruit preserves using natural sun-ripened fruits made by the best European suppliers.
 Attached to the grand delicatessen is a Michelin-star restaurant serving meals from morning to night.
 Note: get the stuffed quail with greengages.

 7. Straud’s preserved vegetables

 Austrians love to pickle, hence their preserved vegetables are especially tasty as sides to grilled sausages.
 To bring some jars home, stop by Staud’s.
 The store in downtown Vienna also makes fabulous jams.
 But they’re mostly known for pickling by using distilled or fermented pure vinegar, Brandy vinegar, citric acid, sugar, and salt.
-Onions, baby corns, mushrooms, cherry chili peppers, garlic, red pepper are just a few delectable options.
+Onions, baby corns, mushrooms, cherry chili peppers, garlic, and red pepper are just a few delectable options.

 8. Manner wafers

 In addition to Mozart Balls, Manner wafers are just as iconic when it comes to Vienna’s sweet snacks.
 If ever in doubt, just peek at the company’s logo of St. Stephen’s Cathedral.
 These treats came into fame back in 1898 by chef Joseph Manner, who popularized the Neapolitan hazelnut-cream filled wafers that were originally from Naples, Italy.
-Stock up on these babies at the Manner boutique in Vienna’s Stephansplatz, wafers make the perfect gifts for friends and family.
+Stock up on these babies at the Manner boutique in Vienna’s Stephansplatz for wafers that make the perfect gifts for friends and family.

 9. Lobmeyr Crystal